 Eva Peron Museum

 The city tour will also include entry to the Eva Peron Museum.
-Evita, a larger than life icon, now has her own museum housed in a mansion constructed for the Carabassa family during the first decade of the 20th century.
-This beautiful building was declared a National Historical Monument in 1999.
+Evita, a larger-than-life icon, now has her own museum housed in a mansion constructed for the Carabassa family during the first decade of the 20th century.
+This beautiful building was declared a National Historic Monument in 1999.

 Tango Show & Dinner At Tango Porteno

 In the evening Enjoy a typically Argentine first-class meal, be it the traditional steak, chicken or Patagonian lamb with a mouth-watering array of salads as well as any of a number of excellent pasta dishes before settling down for a two-hour tango show which includes some of the best-loved songs, music and dances performed by skilled musicians and dancers.
 (B)